J. I. P. James: Surgical career

 James became secretary and then president of the British Orthopaedic Association, and the association's award of its honorary fellowship gave him particular pleasure.
+In 1959, James was elected a member of the Harveian Society of Edinburgh.

 Personal life

 After retiring from the Edinburgh chair in 1979, James worked as director of orthopaedic services in Kuwait and later in Saudi Arabia.
 He finally retired to the village of Slad in Gloucestershire.

 James married Margaret Samuel, a general practitioner, in 1968, with whom he had two children, Tomasin and Jonathan.
 He also has 5 grandchildren; Livvy, Eve, Kitty, Finn and Ivor.

 James died on 11 July 2001.